codypearce/material-bread/docs/src/pages/about.md

 #### Comprehensive Documentation

-Detailed documenation is necessary to take full advantage of the package,but it's also important to provide examples of common use cases.
+Detailed documentation is necessary to take full advantage of the package,but it's also important to provide examples of common use cases.
 For React Native it's common to simply show a picture or link to Snack.io to show off components, but this doesn't really give the developer a good idea of how a component looks and functions.
-Therefore it is a high priority of this library to provide both detailed documetation and copious live examples.
+Therefore it is a high priority of this library to provide both detailed documentation and copious live demos.

 </section>